Introduction to Decentralized Finance (DeFi)

 But many people’s eyes still glaze over at the mention of words like “DeFi” or “blockchain.”
 While more people are getting into crypto daily, history has shown that change doesn’t always happen overnight.

 Okay, so the DeFi revolution may arrive at a slower pace.
-But at least now you’ll know WTF’s going on when it ultimately comes.
+But at least now you’ll know WTF’s going on when it ultimately comes ahead in the future.

 Sources